Entlebucher Mountain Dog vs Estrela Mountain Dog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Entlebucher Mountain Dog has a typical lifespan of 11-13 years, while Estrela Mountain Dog lives approximately 10-14 years.
 Health profiles differ significantly between these dogs.
 Entlebucher Mountain Dog is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Estrela Mountain Dog faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Estrela Mountain Dog faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
 Entlebucher Mountain Dog has 1 documented predispositions compared to 2 for Estrela Mountain Dog, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health